MicrosoftDocs/cpp-docs/docs/porting/upgrading-projects-from-earlier-versions-of-visual-cpp.md

 1. Fix any remaining errors that prevent compilation.
 Refer to [Overview of potential upgrade issues](../porting/overview-of-potential-upgrade-issues-visual-cpp.md) for fixes for common errors.

-1. Turn **permissive-** back on and fix any new errors caused by non-conformant code that previously compiled in MSVC.
+1. Turn **/permissive-** back on and fix any new errors caused by non-conformant code that previously compiled in MSVC.

 1. Turn on code analysis to identify potential problems or outdated coding patterns that are no longer considered acceptable.
 If code analysis flags many errors, you can turn off some of the warnings to focus on the most important ones first.
 The IDE can help with Quick Fixes for some kinds of issues.